sunix/devfiles/README.md

 # devfiles
-Various devfiles and factory configuration I use in Eclipse Che
+Various devfiles and factory configurations I use in Eclipse Che